-- (b) The fire department listing shall also appear in the white pages directory under the name of the municipality. - (c) If the directory covers an area which is protected by more than one fire department or fire protection district, each such department or district shall be listed as outlined above. - 2-2.3 Where suitable arrangements have been made for the receipt and handling of all emergency calls for fire, police, ambulance, etc., at a single Communication Center, such as through the use of the national emergency number "911," the directory listing shall be appropriate.
+- (b) The fire department listing shall also appear in the white pages directory under the name of the municipality. - (c) If the directory covers an area which is protected by more than one fire department or fire protection district, each such department or district shall be listed as outlined above. - (d) Telephones installed in fire stations shall not be listed in the telephone directory. - 2-2.1.3 Where suitable arrangements have been made for the receipt and handling of all emergency calls for fire, police, ambulance, etc., at a single Communication Center, such as through the use of the national emergency number "911," the directory listing shall be appropriate.

-2-2.4 Telephones at Communication Centers.
+2-2.2 Telephones.